not just your usual pancake

 Dutch pancakes are traditional and worldwide famous, and there is a reason for that.
 They come with a topping of your choice or just plain.
 And it is the topping that makes the pancakes in a pancake restaurant so special.
 There are the traditional toppings, savoury and mouth-watering, and there are the sweet toppings, for those who have a sweet tooth.

-Dutch pancakes available at three locations
+Dutch pancakes available at four locations

-PANCAKES Amsterdam has three locations where you can enjoy the Dutch pancakes, all on top spots in Amsterdam centre, near sites tourist like to visit.
+PANCAKES Amsterdam has four locations where you can enjoy the Dutch pancakes, all on top spots in Amsterdam centre, near sites tourist like to visit.
 So, you don’t have to go far to sit down for a top-notch quality pancake.
 You will find specialised pancake restaurants (we call them pannenkoekenhuizen = pancake houses) in practically any town or city in the Netherlands and Belgium.
 Not only for the tourists; the locals as well like to go out and eat in a pancake restaurant.
 In fact, many a birthday party is celebrated there, both for kids and adults.

 It is not only the fact that a large pancake is budget-friendly.
 It is the fact that there are so many varieties to choose from, that everybody in any party is happy to find something to their liking.
 Furthermore, pancake houses are typically homely, friendly places where the staff does not mind when the kids are running around or are a bit noisy.
 Try that in any other restaurant…